NationalSecurityAgency/skills-docs/docs/overview/README.md

 Please visit [Contribution Guide](/contribution/#contribution-guidelines) if you are interested to contribute to the SkillTree platform.

+## Accessibility
+SkillTree is committed to ensuring that Accessibility concerns are addressed.
+To that end we employ both manual and automated Accessibility testing.
+Automated accessibility testing occurs for every commit and the resulting [Lighthouse](https://developers.google.com/web/tools/lighthouse) accessibility score is published to the [SkillTree Skills-Service Github page](https://github.com/NationalSecurityAgency/skills-service).

+In the event that any of the libraries we depend on for User Interface components fail to meet accessibility standards, we evaluate whether accessibility fixes are on the near-term development roadmap for those plugins or replace them with equivalents that address accessibility concerns.

 ## Browser Support

 SkillTree is supported on all major browsers since the following versions: